AccentureFed/18FRFQ-Response/deployment-details/README.md

 # Jigsaw Install as Docker container

   Once you have a server configured with the Docker daemon, there are two simple steps:

-    1. Pull Jigsaw image from DockerHub
+  Step 1.
+Pull Jigsaw image from DockerHub
   * from the server with Docker installed, create a new folder called AFS-Jigsaw run: "mkdir AFS-Jigsaw"
   * change to that directory run: "cd AFS-Jigsaw"
   * pull the Jigsaw Docker image from DockerHub run: "docker pull joshbaker/jigsaw-prod:latest"
-2. Launch Docker container using Jigsaw image
+  Step 2.
+Launch Docker container using Jigsaw image
   * to start the image as a container, run: "docker run -i -t -p 8080:8080 joshbaker/jigsaw-prod:latest"

 # Additional details